badges/shields/CONTRIBUTING.md

 Ways you can help
 -----------------

-### Financial contributions
+### Spreading the word

+Feel free to star the repository.
+This will help increase the visibility of the project, therefore attracting more users and contributors to Shields!

-We welcome financial contributions in full transparency on our [open collective](https://opencollective.com/shields).
+We're also asking for one-time $10 donations from people who use and love Shields.
+Please donate and spread the word!
+Financial contributions are handled in full transparency on our
+[open collective](https://opencollective.com/shields).
 Anyone can file an expense.
 If the expense makes sense for the development of the community, it will be "merged" into the ledger of our open collective by the core